scater 1.6.3

 After gaining familiarity with creating and manipulating SingleCellExperiment

-vignettes for guidance on using scater
+objects, see the other scater vignettes for guidance on using scater for

 quality control, data visualisation and more.